Previous Page

 State Office Positions

-Background Checks Definition September 2019
+Background Checks Definition April 2026

 Statewide Intake (SWI)

-Background Checks Definition July 2020
+Background Checks Definition April 2026

-• Enter the information in IMPACT.
+• Enter the information into IMPACT.

 • Notify the correct DFPS program and field office of the reported abuse, neglect, or exploitation.